openbroadcaster/quick-start/index.md

 1. Select the file you want to upload.

-1. Fill in info for Artist,Title and Album
+1. Fill in minimal info for Artist and Title.

 1. Save

+1. You'll see the media you just added appear in the `Media Sidebar`

-### Search media
+### Search Media

 Your media is now in the database and can be searched